w3f/polkadot-spec/runtime-spec/parachain/messaging-spec.md

 #### Workflow

-The sender calls into the `init_open_channel(recipient)` Runtime function.

-Params:
-- `recipient: int`: the ParaId of the recipient the channel should be opened with.

-The Runtime checks the following conditions in order for the function call to succeed.
+Before execution, the following conditions must be valid, otherwise the candidate will be rejected.

 * The `sender` and the `recipient` exist.
 * `sender` is not the `recipient`.